tertiumtechnology/tt-rfid-passive-api-testapp-ios-swift/README.md

 Xcode 9+

 ## Installation
-To download full source code for the demo application and the libraries files follow these steps:
+To download full source code for the demo application and the libraries follow these steps:

 - Open a terminal window
 - Change current directory to any Xcode source directory you have (f.e.
 Desktop/coding/)